yezyilomo/django-restql/docs/mutating_data.md

 ```

 Just to clarify what happed here:

 - location has been created and associated with the property created
-- `create` operation on amenities has created amenities with values specified in a list and associate them with the property
+- `create` operation has created amenities with values specified in a list and associate them with the property
-- And `add` operation has added amenity whose id is 3 to a list of amenities of the property.
+- `add` operation has added amenity with id=3 to a list of amenities of the property.

 !!! note
     POST for many related fields supports two operations which are `create` and `add`.